JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 | `cov_diag(f, x, x′)` | `diag(cov(f, x, x′))` |
 | `cov_diag(f, f′, x, x′)` | `diag(cov(f, f′, x, x′))` |

-The second and third rows of the table only make sense when `length(x) == length(x′)` of course.
+The second and third rows of the table only make sense when `length(x) == length(x′)`, of course.

 ## GP

-A `GP` is constructed in the following manner:
+We can construct a `GP` in the following manner:

 ```julia
 GP(m, k, gpc)
 ```
-where `m` is its `MeanFunction`, `k` its `Kernel`. `gpc` is a `GPC` object that handles some book-keeping, and will be discussed in more depth later (don't worry it's very straightforward, and only mildly annoying).
+where `m` is its `MeanFunction`, `k` its `Kernel`. `gpc` is a `GPC` object that handles some book-keeping, and is discussed in more depth later (don't worry it's very straightforward, and only mildly annoying).

 The `AbstractGP` interface is implemented for `GP`s via operations on their `MeanFunction` and `Kernel`.
-It is therefore straightforward to extend the range of functionality offered by `Stheno.jl` by simply implementing a new `MeanFunction` or `Kernel` which satisfies their interface, which we detail below.
+It is therefore straightforward to extend the range of functionality offered by `Stheno.jl` by simply implementing a new `MeanFunction` or `Kernel` that satisfies their interface, which we detail below.

 ### MeanFunctions